Falamable/drone-protocol-analyzer/README.md

-# Reverse-Engineering My Drone: An AS Level Project 🚁
+# Reverse-Engineering My Drone: Physics Project 🚁

-For my AS Level Computer Science project, I decided to do something a bit different: I reverse-engineered the communication protocol for my DMH002HW drone so I could write my own Python script to fly it!
+For my Physics project, I decided to do something a bit different: I reverse-engineered the communication protocol for my DMH002HW drone so I could write my own Python script to fly it!

 This project helped me apply the theory I've been learning about **Networks (UDP/IP), Hexadecimal, Binary Data, and Programming** into a real-world scenario.
 Here's a breakdown of how I did it.